4 Indiana Ave Valparaiso, IN 46383

 ● Was your car totaled or just scraped?

 Without someone fighting for you, it is easy to walk away with less than what covers your losses.
-With our help, you stand a chance at what is right.
-We have helped numerous truck accident victims secure the compensation they need to rebuild their lives.
-So, call us for a consultation.
-Our team works diligently to help ensure that all current and future costs related to your accident are considered in your claim.
+With our team’s guidance, many truck accident victims have successfully recovered the compensation needed to rebuild their lives.
+By understanding the risks of underride collisions, driver fatigue, and legal responsibilities under Indiana law, you can take informed steps toward protecting your rights.
+Call us today for a consultation to ensure all current and future costs related to your accident are fully considered

-If you or a loved one was the victim of a truck accident, the Indiana personal injury lawyers at Langer & Langer are prepared to fight for you as you claim your rightful compensation.
+If you or a loved one was the victim of a truck accident, the Indiana truck accident lawyers at Langer & Langer are prepared to fight for you as you claim your rightful compensation.
 With years of successful legal experience to back us, our team is determined to take every measure to hold the responsible parties accountable and demand the maximum amount of damages for you.

 We know that the aftermath of an accident is traumatic, confusing, and terrifying.
 Let us take the burden of the legal process of filing and claim, and allow our Indiana personal injury attorneys to represent you.